rethinkdb/rethinkdb-rs/3-cluster-administration/system-tables.md

 This table stores the names of servers along with their *tags.* Server tags organize servers into logical groups: servers could be tagged by usage (database, application, etc.), or by data center location ("us_west," "us_east," "london," and so on).
 For more about server tags, read [Sharding and replication][shrep].

-Every server that has ever been part of the cluster--and has not been permanently removed--will have a row in this table in the following format.
+Every server that has ever been part of the cluster and has not been permanently removed will have a row in this table in the following format.

 ```js
 {